AdityaH1305/java-mini-project/README.md

 # java-mini-project
-only god knows why hes making us do this
+only god knows why hes making us do this shit